vanhoangkha/Networking-fundamentals/Day22_Spanning_Tree_Protocol_Part2.md

 - After the BLOCKING state, interfaces with the DESIGNATED or ROOT role enter the LISTENING state
 - ONLY DESIGNATED or ROOT PORTS enter the LISTENING state (NON-DESIGNATED PORTS are ALWAYS BLOCKING)
-- The LISTENING state is 15 seconds long by Default.
+- The LISTENING state is 15 seconds long by Mặc định.
 This is determined by the FORWARD DELAY TIMER
-- Interfaces in a LISTENING state do NOT Send / Receive regular network traffic
+- Interfaces in a LISTENING state do NOT Send / Receive regular Mạng traffic
 - Interfaces in a LISTENING state ONLY Forward/Receive STP BPDUs
-- Interfaces in a LISTENING state does NOT learn MAC ADDRESSES from regular traffic that arrives on the interface
+- Interfaces in a LISTENING state does NOT learn MAC ADDRESSES from regular traffic that arrives on the Giao diện

 **3) LEARNING / TRANSITIONAL**

-- After the LISTENING state, a DESIGNATED or ROOT port will enter the LEARNING state
+- After the LISTENING state, a DESIGNATED or ROOT Cổng will enter the LEARNING state
-- The LEARNING state is 15 seconds long by Default.
+- The LEARNING state is 15 seconds long by Mặc định.
 This is determined by the FORWARD DELAY TIMER (same one used for both LISTENING and LEARNING states)
-- Interfaces in a LEARNING state do NOT Send / Receive regular network traffic
+- Interfaces in a LEARNING state do NOT Send / Receive regular Mạng traffic
 - Interfaces in a LEARNING state ONLY Sends/Receives STP BPDUs
-- Interfaces in a LEARNING state **learns** MAC ADDRESSES from regular traffic that arrives on the interface
+- Interfaces in a LEARNING state **learns** MAC ADDRESSES from regular traffic that arrives on the Giao diện

 4) FORWARDING / STABLE

 - ROOT and DESIGNATED PORTS are in a FORWARDING state
-- A PORT in the FORWARDING state operate as NORMAL
+- A Cổng in the FORWARDING state operate as NORMAL
-- A PORT in the FORWARDING state Sends/Receives regular network traffic
+- A Cổng in the FORWARDING state Sends/Receives regular Mạng traffic
-- A PORT in the FORWARDING state Sends/Receives STP BPDUs
+- A Cổng in the FORWARDING state Sends/Receives STP BPDUs
-- A PORT in the FORWARDING state **learns** MAC ADDRESSES
+- A Cổng in the FORWARDING state **learns** MAC ADDRESSES

 SUMMARY :